uvarc/rc-website/content/userinfo/data-transfer.md

 # Use Cases

-<p>The data transfer method you choose heavily relies on where the data are currently located and to where you want to transfer the data.
-Click on a row in the table below to learn more about the data transfer methods available for a specific use case.</p>
+The data transfer method you choose heavily relies on where the data are currently located and to where you want to transfer the data.
+Click on a row in the table below to learn more about the data transfer methods available for a specific use case.

 <div>
 <table class="table table-hover">